• Skip to primary navigation

 Candeo Hotels Tokyo Shimbashi

-A modern hotel with beautifully decorated rooms and an unbeatable location.
-It’s only a 4-minute walk to Shimbashi Station which is well connected with Narita and Haneda airport and only 1 stop from Tokyo Station.
+It's only a 4-minute walk to Shimbashi Station which is well connected with Narita and Haneda airports and only 1 stop from Tokyo Station.

-Children below the age of 12 years old are free of charge if they sleep on the existing beds in the room.
 Alternatively, there is a sofa in several of the rooms which can be used as a bed.
 For this, you can pay a 3rd pax rate upon booking.

 Click here to book the Candeo Hotels Tokyo Shimbashi